YBronst/Asrock-Z690-PG-Reptide/README.md

 * [Clover 5165](https://github.com/YBronst/CloverBootloader/releases/tag/5165)

-## Warning
+## ❗️Warning
-* FileVault2 not working in Sonoma and Sequoia with the OCLP patch!
+* FileVault2 not working in Sonoma/Sequoia and Tahoe with the OCLP patch!

-## Notes
+## 📝Notes
 * All mac os futures are working including DRM playback and sleep/wake S3 and FileVault2 in macOS Ventura 13.x.x versions.
 * Clover has issue with update under T2 mac models
 * Before use, you need to generate your own MLB and SMBIOS data using a Py script that uses acidanthera's macserial to generate SMBIOS and optionally saves them to a plist [More info](https://github.com/corpnewt/GenSMBIOS)